balinticha/magic-engine/Engine/Base/Shaders/PostProcessing/docs.md

 To add a new post-processing effect:

-1.  **Create a Class**: Inherit from `MagicThing.Engine.Base.Shaders.PostProcessing.PostProcessStep`.
+1.  **Create a Class**: Inherit from `MagicEngine.Engine.Base.Shaders.PostProcessing.PostProcessStep`.
 2.  **Constructor**:
     *   Set the `Type` property to either `EffectType.TexelLayer` or `EffectType.PixelLayer`.
     *   Load or assign the Monogame `Effect` instance.